rainerbez/all-in-one/README.md

 - `components\ReduxUndoSaga` - An example of how to add Saga undo to your Redux application.

-- `components\MaterialButton` - An example how to use Material-ui components.
+- `components\MaterialButtons` - An example how to use Material-ui components, together with Theming.
 Extra SASS styles are loaded from the file `styles.module.scss`.

-- `components\MyStyleStuff` - Some examples how to import and modify Material-UI components and customize styles and Themes.
+- `components\StyleStuff` - Some examples how to import and modify Material-UI components and customize styles and Themes.

 ## Disclaimer & Improvements